dekiller82/MVLP/README.md

 - An iPixel-compatible LED matrix panel.
 - A computer with Python 3.8+ and Bluetooth.
-- [Multiviewer for F1](https://multiviewer.app/) installed and running on the same computer.
+- [Multiviewer](https://multiviewer.app/) installed and running on the same computer.

 ## Installation